richClubb/adventofcode/2023/day05/Languages.md

 ### Unit testing

 I used CUnit for the unit testing framework.
-It's pretty pleasant and easy to use, but requires a lot of manual wrangling in comparison to more modern languages (like Rust).
+It's pretty pleasant and easy to use, but requires a lot of manual wrangling in comparison to more modern languages (like Rust, go and zig).
+You have to maintain the make / cmake files which is just a PITA

 ## C++